 Do I Need to Report a Car Accident in Tennessee?

-- Accidents that involve personal injury, death, or property damage in excess of $50, under Tennessee Code Section 55-10-106, must be reported immediately to the local police department, county sheriff, or state highway patrol.
+- Auto accidents that involve personal injury, death, or property damage costing $50 or more.
+Under Tennessee Code Section 55-10-106, you must immediately report this type of accident to the police.

-- The Tennessee Department of Safety classifies accidents involving personal injury, death, and property damage in excess of $400 as "reportable," meaning that the accident, pursuant to Tennessee Code Section 55-10-107, must be reported within twenty days after the incident to the Department of Safety using an accident report available from the local law enforcement agency or highway patrol office.
+- The Tennessee Department of Safety classifies accidents involving personal injury, death, and property damage more than $1,500 as "reportable."
+Under Tennessee Code Section 55-10-107, you must report the accident to the Department of Safety within 20 days of the incident.

 Tennessee Car Insurance Laws

-Adequate car insurance is sufficient proof of financial security, but if you do not have proof of insurance a surety bond or cash sufficient to cover all the damages is an acceptable substitute.
+Adequate car insurance is proof of financial security.
+If you do not have proof of insurance, a surety bond or cash to cover all the damages is an acceptable substitute.

 How Do Car Accident Settlements Work in Tennessee?

-After a car accident claim has been filed with the appropriate insurer there is a period of investigation of the accident.
-This investigation is typically undertaken by the insurance company's claims adjuster.
-The investigation usually includes a review of the evidence you have submitted to the insurer, a review of public records such as police reports, medical records, interviews with witnesses, and other sources.
+After a car accident claim gets filed with the appropriate insurer, the company's claims adjuster investigates.
+The investigation usually includes gathering evidence such as police reports, medical records, and interviews with witnesses.

 What Is the Average Car Accident Settlement in Tennessee?

-An average of car accident settlements is extremely difficult to produce since the circumstances and impacts of an accident differ greatly from person-to-person and have changed significantly over time.
-However, the factors involved in determining the amount of a car accident settlement include:
+An average of car accident settlements is difficult to produce.
+This is because the circumstances of an accident differ greatly from person to person.
+But, the factors involved in determining the amount of a car accident settlement for injury victims include:

 How Long Do I Have to File a Car Accident Lawsuit in Tennessee?

-Tennessee law requires that you file a car accident lawsuit within one year following an accident involving personal injury under Tennessee Code Section 28-3-104, or three years after an accident involving vehicle or property damage under Tennessee Code Section 28-3-105.
+Tennessee law requires that you file a car accident lawsuit within one year following a car accident injury under Tennessee Code Section 28-3-104 or three years after an accident involving vehicle or property damage under Tennessee Code Section 28-3-105.
+This statute of limitations is critical.
 Failure to file within these time limits can result in the loss of your claim altogether.

-Car accident settlements can require a significant amount of negotiation or litigation before an agreement can be reached, and there are deadlines that can result in the loss of claims.
-For this reason, it's a good idea to consult with a local car accident attorney to handle the legal issues surrounding your car accident.
-A lawyer can help you manage your communications with the insurance companies and ensure that you're fairly compensated for your damages.
+Car accident settlements can take significant negotiation or litigation before the parties can reach an agreement.
+For this reason, consult a local car accident attorney.
+A lawyer can help you manage your communications with the insurance companies.
+They can also ensure that you get fairly compensated for your damages.